defipy-devs/uniswappy/README.md

 article [How to Simulate a Uniswap V3 Order Book in Python](https://medium.com/datadriveninvestor/how-to-simulate-a-uniswap-v3-order-book-in-python-149480d12305)

 If you find this package helpful, please leave a ⭐!

+## License
+Licensed under the Apache License, Version 2.0.
+See [LICENSE](./LICENSE) and [NOTICE](./NOTICE) for details.
+Portions of this project may include code from third-party projects under compatible open-source licenses.